MafiaCoconut/Monstrino/monstrino-docs/docs/architecture/01-architecture-overview.md

 ### Pipeline summary

-1. **Acquisition** - `catalog-collector` collects external source data, parses it into structured intermediate representations, and stores the parsed result in ingest-related storage.
+1. **Acquisition** - `catalog-source-discovery` scans country-specific source surfaces, applies domain rules, and persists `source_discovered_entry` records. `catalog-content-collector` claims eligible entries, fetches source payloads, stores snapshots, and creates `ingest_item` work units with a structured `parsed_payload`.
-2. **Optional enrichment** - planned enrichment components can refine selected parsed attributes through `ai-orchestrator` and write improved values back.
+2. **Enrichment** - `catalog-data-enricher` processes each `ingest_item` through an attribute resolution loop — built-in scripts first, with unresolved attributes delegated to `ai-orchestrator` via the `enrichment_job` table state machine.
+After all attributes are settled the final model is persisted to `ingest_item.enriched_payload`.
-3. **Domain import** - `catalog-importer` reads parsed records, resolves relations, and writes normalized domain entities into the catalog model.
+3. **Domain import** - `catalog-importer` reads `ingest_item.enriched_payload`, resolves canonical releases by MPN, synchronizes domain relations, and writes normalized domain entities into the canonical catalog schema.
 4. **Media handoff** - media-related work can be emitted for downstream handling.
 Kafka is planned as the transport for transient media processing events.
 5. **Media rehosting and attachment** - `media-rehosting-service` stores original images in object storage and creates corresponding media asset and attachment records.
 6. **Media normalization** - `media-normalizator` generates derived variants such as JPG, PNG, and WEBP, and can apply image enhancement or cleanup steps.